 In 2008 the Board of Management, at its own expense and supported by voluntary fundraising within the school community, refurbished the two original classrooms to provide a new Staffroom (to accommodate the increase in staffing levels), a Principal’s office, a Secretary’s office and a General Purposes Room.
 These recent developments, coupled with the additional classroom accommodation, have greatly improved daily life in the school for pupils and staff alike.

-Today in 2011 the school has three temporary (prefab) classrooms and the staff consists of 5 mainstream teachers, 2 Learning Support/Resource Teachers, 1 SNA, 1 Secretary, 1 part-time Cleaner and 1 part-time Caretaker.
+Today in 2018 the school staff consists of 5 mainstream teachers, 1 SET (Special Education Teacher), 1 SNA (Special Needs Assistant), 1 Secretary, 1 part-time Cleaner and 1 part-time Caretaker.

 Green Flag School

 In September 2007 Scoil Chroí Ró Naofa proudly raised its first Green Flag at the front of the school grounds.
 This hard-won prize was awarded by An Taisce to schools which have met specified targets in litter awareness and waste reduction.
 Children representing all classes, 2 teachers, 2 parents and 1 representative from the local community formed a Green Flag Committee to achieve these targets.
 The committee, in turn, successfully sought ways to engage the entire school community in these efforts and, in so doing, raised among the children and their families an awareness of the environment and our relationship with it.